 Did you enjoy the ‘show’ and grab your FREE report?

 If you had any trouble just drop us a quick note at

 mhuber (AT) HowToGetRidOfYourMortgage.com (replace the (AT) with @

 Now, read below to see why we decided on the interview…

-Most financial problems are caused by debt!
+Most financial (and personal) problems are caused because of debt!

+Here’s the deal!
 If you don’t spend your earnings carefully, even a six-figure salary won’t safeguard you from money troubles.

-I have a family friend who earned several hundred thousand dollars a year as a specialist in an advanced field.
+So to begin, here’s a quick story: I have a family friend who earned several hundred thousand dollars a year as a specialist in an advanced field.
 He went bankrupt a few years ago and will probably need to work for the rest of his life.
 I know another who never earned more than $50,000 a year but retired comfortably on his own terms.

 The only real difference between these two friends is that one used debt to live beyond his means while the other avoided it and accepted a realistic standard of living.